bgachara/bgachara.github.io/posts/rust_ref.md

 ```

-- can solve alot of lifetime issues by declaring them as 'static
+- It can solve alot of lifetime issues by declaring them as 'static.
 - Generics and lifetimes annotaions are located in the same place, when we have both generics and la for the same item we declare lifetimes first.

 ## Type Aliasing